-We make the following remarks with respect to current and future research:
+We make the following remarks with respect to recent progress and future work:

-- At the moment, the alternative approach is used to solve a case study in the port of Antwerp.
+- The alternative approach has been used to solve a case study in the port of Antwerp.
 The cost reduction by adopting the resulting allocation looks promising to say the least.
 Results will be discussed in a subsequent paper. - Once the strategic allocation has been generated, we have to verify whether the solution is feasible on an operational level.
 For problem sizes as faced by the port of Antwerp, we were able to manually construct a two-dimensional position and quay crane allocation.
 From a strategic point of view, being the abstraction level considered in this paper, an arbitrary feasible schedule on an operational level suffices.
+A recently finished study addresses both the position and the quay crane allocation problems resulting for the cut as proposed in this paper.
+Results will be discussed in a subsequent paper.

-However, future research has to point out whether the operational activities can be automated and further optimized or somehow be incorporated in the strategic optimization to result in additional cost reductions. - In this paper we assumed all vessels to arrive exactly once during the cycle, implying that all vessels have the same period.
+- To cope with stochastic arrivals of vessels in the port, a terminal operator provides a so-called arrival window rather than a single arrival time: iff a vessel arrives within its arrival window, the operator has to guarantee a maximal process time.
+If the vessel arrives out of its window, the operator is not bound to a maximal process time.
+We have developed a model, which takes these agreements into consideration and constructs an allocation with minimally required crane capacity in the worst case arrival scenario.
+Results will be discussed in a subsequent paper. - In addition to the previous item, we have currently developed an online model predictive control algorithm, that reallocates the strategic allocation under disturbances (e.g. early/late vessels and crane breakdowns) to minimize the deviations from the reference allocation.
+Results will be discussed in a subsequent paper. - In this paper, we assumed all vessels to arrive exactly once during the cycle, implying that all vessels have the same period.
 However, in practice it can happen that some vessels have deviating cycle lengths.
-An expansion of the model, which incorporates this phenomenon, is another recommendation. - In today's ports, inter-terminal transport is not only established by trucks, but also by barges.
+An expansion of the model, which incorporates this phenomenon, is a recommendation for a future study. - In today's ports, inter-terminal transport is not only established by trucks, but also by barges.
 In the current approach we model the resource utilization of the barges by reducing the quay lengths by 200 meters and occupying one quay crane in each terminal during the entire cycle.
-It is interesting to investigate the trade-off between the amount of interterminal transport by trucks and barges and therefore worth-while expanding the current model with the actual loading and unloading of barges.
+It is interesting to investigate the trade-off between the amount of inter-terminal transport by trucks and barges and therefore worth-while expanding the current model with the actual loading and unloading of barges.